timoteostewart/timbos-hn-reader/README.md

 ## Installation

 1. If you keep the AWS S3 plumbing in THNR, don't forget to update your `~/.aws/credentials` with a role that has appropriate S3 permissions on your AWS account.
-Set `secrets_file.AWS_PROFILE_NAME` to the name of this role so `boto3` in `aws_utils.py` can find it.
+Set `secrets_file.aws_profile_name` to the name of this role so `boto3` in `aws_utils.py` can find it.

 2. Clone the repo.
 Here's what that looks like for me.